DSC Adults Program: Friends Learning Together

 Curriculum

 During weekly courses at the DSC Campus, adult participants have opportunities to actively partake in their educational and social enrichment through this program.
+Adults can enroll in as many days as they would like!
+Please note that the days/times have changed!
+Classes will now be held on:

 4) Responding and maintaining boundaries